 - What type of source is this? - What can you extrapolate about who created the source, when, and where? - Who did the author consider the audience to be? - Why was the document created? - What views and perspectives does the document present?
 Are other views silenced or challenged?

-Exams.
-The midterm and comprehensive final exams will draw on the class readings, films, and discussions.
+Final Exam.
+The comprehensive final exam will draw on the class readings, films, and discussions.

 Class Schedule